thesushilsharma/Birthdays/README.md

 # Birthday-Calendar
- It displays birthday events from a JSON file on the corresponding dates and remind you about upcoming once.
+ It displays birthday events from a JSON file on the corresponding dates and reminds you about upcoming ones.

 ## Requirements:

 - Node.js and VS Code installed on your system
 - Basic understanding of React, and Tailwind CSS

+## Features:

 ## Installation: